e brav.

 ve

-It was a love letter to independence and identity.
 It was the LA canyon soul with Brooklyn grit, wrapped in an earthy-boho editorial dream.
 There was intention in every single detail.

+It wasn’t just a store.
+It was a love song to who I am and what women like me have always needed. support, friendship, freedom.
 It was independence after a lifetime of instability and survival mode, a sanctuary where I finally felt rooted, proud, and safe in my own body, an emotional, financial, and spiritual lifeline after years of abuse and chaos, and a place where I was fully in control of my life for the first time.

 M